Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 Some of Warren Buffett's stocks have been around for a lifetime.
 American Express has been a part of the Berkshire Hathaway (BRK.B) equity portfolio since the 1960s.
 The "Oracle of Omaha" has carried Coca-Cola since 1987.

-But if you're looking for the real engines behind Berkshire Hathaway's investment arm, you'll want to look at its more recent pick-ups: stocks like Apple, Amazon.com and even lesser-known StoneCo.
+But if you're looking for the real engines behind Berkshire Hathaway's investment arm, you'll want to look at its more recent pick-ups: stocks like Apple, Amazon.com, and even lesser-known firms such as Snowflake and StoneCo.

-Still, if you want to know which stocks legendary investor Warren Buffett feels are worth his time and attention, look no further than the Berkshire Hathaway equity portfolio.
-(Just remember: A few of these Buffett stocks were actually picked by portfolio managers Todd Combs and Ted Weschler, who many believe are the top candidates to succeed "Uncle Warren" whenever he decides to step down.)
+If you want to know which stocks legendary investor Warren Buffett feels are worth his time and attention, look no further than the Berkshire Hathaway equity portfolio.
+(Just remember: A few of these Buffett stocks were actually picked by portfolio managers Todd Combs and Ted Weschler, who many believe are the top candidates to succeed Buffett whenever he decides to step down.)

 Read on as we examine each and every holding to give investors a better understanding of the entire Berkshire Hathaway portfolio.

-Price, share totals and other data as of Aug.
-14. Stocks are listed in reverse order of their weight in the Berkshire Hathaway equity portfolio.
-Sources: Berkshire Hathaway’s SEC Form 13F filed Aug.
-14, 2020, for the reporting period ended June 30, 2020; Forms 4, 4/A and and SC 13G/A between July 1 and Aug.
-14, 2020; and WhaleWisdom.
+Price, share totals and other data as of Nov.
+16. Stocks are listed in reverse order of their weight in the Berkshire Hathaway equity portfolio.
+Sources: Berkshire Hathaway’s SEC Form 13F filed Nov.
+16, 2020, for the reporting period ended Sept.
+30, 2020, and WhaleWisdom.

 United Parcel Service